yetanotherco/aligned_layer/docs/3_guides/setup_holesky.md

 You can find an example `.env` file in [.env.example.holesky](../../contracts/scripts/.env.example.holesky)

+Note: all file paths must be inside the `script/` folder, as shown in `.env.example.holesky` because of `foundry`'s permissions to read and write files.

 You need to complete the `DEPLOY_CONFIG_PATH` file with the following information:

 ```json